fdu/STM32F769I-disco_Buildroot/README.md

 The project is a set of patches and configuration files to build a bootloader and a Linux based system image with a minimal root file system for the great [STM32F769I Discovery board](http://www.st.com/en/evaluation-tools/32f769idiscovery.html).

+- Buildroot 2016.08.1
+- GCC 4.4.1 (external)
+- U-Boot from Emcraft
+- Linux 4.2 from Emcraft
+- Busybox
+- OpenOCD 0.10.0

 Build
 -----

-Let's download, extract and patch Buildroot 2016.08.1:
+Let's download, extract and patch Buildroot:

 `$ make bootstrap`